tanepiper/jquery.ui.pwstrength/README.md

   Sets the minimum required of characters for a password to not be considered too weak

-* __progressClass__:

-  Default: `['zero', 'twenty-five', 'fifty', 'seventy-five', 'one-hundred']` (Array)

-  The names of the classes that are added to the visual display bar, used to provide CSS overide for display

 * __verdicts__:

   Default: `["Weak", "Normal", "Medium", "Strong", "Very Strong"]` (Array)